Body image refers to how an individual sees their own body and how attractive they feel themselves to be.

 Many people have concerns about their body image.
 These concerns often focus on weight, skin, hair, or the shape or size of a certain body part.

 However, body image does not only stem from what we see in the mirror.
 According to the National Eating Disorder Association (NEDA), a range of beliefs, experiences, and generalizations also contribute.

-Throughout history, humans have given importance to the beauty of the human body.
-Society, media, and popular culture often shape how a person sees their own body, but popular standards are not always helpful.
+Throughout history, people have given importance to the beauty of the human body.
+Society, media, social media, and popular culture often shape these views, and this can affect how a person sees their own body.

 Body image refers to a person’s emotional attitudes, beliefs, and perceptions of their own body.
+Experts

 Body image relates to:

 - what a person believes about their appearance